Graduate Student Manual

 Programs of Study for the M.S. and Ph.D.
 Degrees

-Graduate School regulations require each M.S. student to submit, on the proper form a proposed Program of Study by the Friday of the second full week of classes of the semester in which degree requirements are completed.
+Graduate School regulations require each M.S. student to submit, on the proper form, a proposed Program of Study at the very latest by the Friday of the second full week of classes of the semester in which degree requirements are completed.
 Exception: If degree requirements will be completed during the summer term, the program of study will be due by Friday of the first full week of classes in that semester.
 This program must be approved by the major professor, Graduate Coordinator and the Dean of the Graduate School and must include: 1) 3 hours of PATH 7000 (thesis research), 2) 3 hours of PATH 7300 (thesis writing), (3) a total of not less than 24 semester hours of graduate courses, excluding thesis research (PATH 7000) and thesis writing (PATH 7300), (4) at least 12 of which must be in courses open only to graduate students, although classes open to both undergraduate and graduate students which have only graduate students registered can also count.
 Credits from courses such as GRSC 7770, GRSC 9270, and ELAN 7768/7769 do not count toward the 24-hour minimum.
-At least one-half of the 24 hours of formal course work must be in graduate courses in Plant Pathology.
+At least half of the 24 hours of formal course work must be in graduate courses in Plant Pathology.
 A grade point average of 3.0 must be maintained on all graduate courses taken, and no grade below 2.0 will be accepted as part of a Program of Study.

 Specific required courses :